Chateau de Chenonceau - litterally on the river Cher

 north of Paris, down to the north of the Limousin and Auvergne regions,

-and is bordered to the west by Normandy, the Pays
+and is bordered to the west by Normandy,

 de la Loire region and Poitou, and to the east